 How can you kick the plastic wrap habit?
 First, review how you are using it.
 For storing food items in your refrigerator, consider using reusable storage containers (ideally glass ones) instead.
-For packing lunches, opt for either a compartmentalized lunch box (see our laptop lunch system
+For packing lunches, opt for either a compartmentalized lunch box (see our laptop lunch system) and/or reusable, PVC-free sandwich wrap.

 Or, you can make your own non-toxic, reusable plastic wrap alternative.
 You will need the following materials: